Alec Baldwin arrested for fight over parking spot in New York City

 Actor Alec Baldwin was arrested Friday after he allegedly roughed up another man in a fight over a parking spot in New York, police said.

-The incident happened about 1:45 p.m. in front of his E. 10th St building, the NYPD said.
+The incident happened about 1:45 p.m. in front of his East 10th Street building, the NYPD said.
 The 49-year-old victim told police he was injured in a tussle with Baldwin.

 "He's not sure if he was punched or exactly how he was injured in the altercation," an NYPD spokeswoman said.